 Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

 How about adding some wild zing to your family’s morning pancakes?
-Better than maple syrup in an evergreen kind of way, douglas fir syrup is exciting because .., you can’t buy it!
+Better than maple syrup in an evergreen kind of way, douglas fir syrup is exciting because… you can’t buy it!
 You have to make it with your own hands.
 Ain’t that cool?
-It’s as simple as take a hike and forage on the trail.
-Yes, unbeknownst to many, some trees are edible and you can even turn them into tasty treats at home.
+It’s as simple as hike and forage on the trail.
+Yes, unbeknownst to many, some trees are edible and you can even turn them into tasty sweet treats at home.
 All you need to know is where and when.
-Follow these guidelines.
+Follow these guidelines and enjoy.

 Douglas firs are the easiest trees to find in the Bay Area if you are willing to go coastside.
 Go to any old redwood forest, Santa Cruz mountain park, Mt Tam trail, anywhere where woods grow near the coast or in wet mountainous areas.
 You’ll find them.
 I’ve attached photos of pine cones and needles for identification purposes but don’t just wing it.
 You can follow these more serious identification tips and learn to positively identify douglas fir.
 I harvested mine while coming back from a family backpacking trip on Mount Tamalpais with my girls and friends.